n) Provisions, Contingent Liabilities and Contingent Assets

 b.
 Incremental costs that are not directly attributable to issuing new shares or offer for sale by selling shareholders, has been recorded as an expense in the statement of profit and loss as and when incurred; and

 c.
-Costs that relate to fresh issue of equity shares and offer for sale by selling shareholders has been allocated on a rational and consistent basis as per the agreed terms.
+Costs that relate to issue of equity shares and offer for sale by selling shareholders has been allocated on a rational and consistent basis as per the agreed terms.

 u) All figures reported are in Rupees Millions unless otherwise stated.